 Ingredients for the creamy potato soup

-Toppings for the Potato Soup
+Toppings for Potato Soup

 • Bacon bits